-Analysis | George W. Bush, and the worst predictions about the Afghanistan war
+Analysis | George W. Bush and the worst predictions about the Afghanistan war

 President George W. Bush in November 2003 used similar language, saying, “Our military went to Afghanistan, destroyed the training camps of al-Qaeda, and put the Taliban out of business forever.”

-In September 2004, Bush declared that, “as a result of the United States military, the Taliban no longer is in existence.”
+In September 2004, Bush declared that “as a result of the United States military, the Taliban no longer is in existence.”

-Even at the time, this flew in the face of the evidence, given Americans were still being attacked and killed.
-By 2008, with that still being the case, Bush claimed, “I never said the Taliban was eliminated; I said they were removed from power.”
+Even at the time, this flew in the face of the evidence, given that Americans were still being attacked and killed.
+By 2008, with that still being the case, Bush claimed: “I never said the Taliban was eliminated; I said they were removed from power.”
 But the administration had indeed said that — and repeatedly.
 Bush had literally said the words “out of business forever.”

-Even as recently as 2012, former British prime minister Tony Blair was asked how likely it was the Taliban would return to power upon a full withdrawal.
+Even as recently as 2012, former British prime minister Tony Blair was asked how likely it was that the Taliban would return to power upon a full withdrawal.
 “I don’t believe they will come back in power,” he said.

-There’s a fine line when you write these things between a commander in chief expressing confidence in the mission, and that same president over-promising.
+There’s a fine line when you write these things between a commander in chief expressing confidence in the mission, and that same president overpromising.
 But these are hardly the only times Bush ventured into the latter territory — often dismissing precisely the outcome that has now been realized.

-In April 2002, Bush declared, “The history of military conflict in Afghanistan [has] been one of initial success, followed by long years of floundering and ultimate failure.
+In April 2002, Bush declared: “The history of military conflict in Afghanistan [has] been one of initial success, followed by long years of floundering and ultimate failure.
 We’re not going to repeat that mistake.”

 More than six years later, in his final year in office in 2008, he added that a troop surge “has an unmistakable message: The Taliban has gone from power, and it’s not coming back. … Afghanistan will be a successful society and a hopeful society and a free society.
 And Afghanistan will never again be a safe haven for terrorists to attack the United States of America.”

-Then-Secretary of State Donald H. Rumsfeld was arguably the most combative about this kind of thing, repeatedly rebuking those who had dared to suggest the war might not go well.
+Then-Secretary of Defense Donald H. Rumsfeld was arguably the most combative about this kind of thing, repeatedly rebuking those who had dared to suggest the war might not go well.

 “All together now — quagmire!”
 Rumsfeld joked at a November 2001 news conference.

-By 2005, while playing up the success of the operation, Rumsfeld gloated as if the naysayers had been proven utterly wrong and a quagmire was off the table.
+By 2005, while playing up the success of the operation, Rumsfeld gloated as if the naysayers had been proved utterly wrong and a quagmire was off the table.

 “The Afghan people’s courage should be a stunning reminder to all of those seemingly self-confident prognosticators who foresaw an Afghan quagmire,” Rumsfeld said.
 “They were not just wrong; they were harmful by making the cause seem hopeless.”